intika/UGChrome/README.md

 #### Upstream
 I will upstream thoses features (with flags) when i have the time... and/or if some one ask for ;)

-#### Sources
-Modified sources files from main project are available under sources directory...
-I will may be provide patches later if this project interest more people...

 #### Credits